 If I eat only bread every day what will my belly look like?
 I also need vegetables, fruit, water, and protein.
 I feel that when we limit ourselves to only one type of food we limit our overall health and consequences are likely to occur.

-I have seen this same scenario among some right wing extremists who only watch one news source, think that news source somehow is always right.
-Also we see it among left wing liberals who think only MSNBC has it right.
+I have seen this same scenario among some political extremists who only watch one news source, think that news source is somehow always correct.
 I'm not going to get into a media/political debate in this article, but I'm just trying to get a point across, so please bear with me.

 We know that when a church only listens to one teacher all the time, they are bound to develop a cult mind.
 Ephesians 4 shows us that we need apostles, prophets, evangelists, pastors, and teachers until we come into the unity of the faith.
 Jesus didn't come to set up denominations and he certainly didn't come to set up one denomination as the only assembly of believers.
 His church is an organic Body built up in the spirit by Him in a heavenly realm that we enter into as we believe.